National Institutes of Health, Department of Defense, and Industry - Post Award

 |36.||Enter Collected Data.

-For Investigator-initiated Investigational New Drug (IND) or Investigational Device Exemption (IDE) studies: Plan to use Velos for all data management.
-For any other data management system, contact IT Strategic Operations for a FDA Part 11 validation review.
+For Investigator-initiated Investigational New Drug (IND) or Investigational Device Exemption (IDE) studies: You must Velos for all data management.
+For any other data management system, contact RCQA or Research IT for an FDA Part 11 validation of the system.

 (e.g., Velos, RedCap, Excel, Access, SASS, SPSS, Web-based database).

 NOTE: If the modifications affect the study budget, contact the appropriate department support.
-PI/delegated study staff notifies Office of Administration (ORA) – PreAward of any modification.
-PI/appropriate departmental support initiates Proposal/Contract Routing Form-L (PCRF-L), or Proposal/Contract Routing Form-S (PCRF-S) based upon Decision Matrix, and submits to Office of Research Administration (ORA) via firstname.lastname@example.org.
+PI/delegated study staff notifies Office of Administration (ORA) PreAward and JHS (if involved) of any modification.
+PI/appropriate departmental support initiates Proposal/Contract Routing Form-L (PCRF-L) , or Proposal/Contract Routing Form-S (PCRF-S) based upon Decision Matrix, and submits to Office of Research Administration (ORA) via firstname.lastname@example.org.
 All forms are available here.

 Issue participant’s payments/reimbursements on an ongoing basis and ensure that a W9 Form has been completed for all payments.